 The Indian Government considers the arbitration under the UK BIT to be an abuse of process but this is strongly denied by Vodafone.
 On 22 August 2017, the Indian Government obtained an injunction from the Delhi High Court preventing Vodafone from progressing the UK BIT arbitration.
 Vodafone applied to dismiss it.
 On 26 October 2017, the Delhi High Court varied its order to permit Vodafone to participate in the formation of the UK BIT tribunal.
 The UK BIT tribunal now consists of Marcelo Kohen, an Argentinian national and professor of international law in Geneva (appointed by India), Neil Kaplan, a British national (appointed by Vodafone Group Plc) and Professor Campbell McLachlan QC, a New Zealand national (appointed by the parties as presiding arbitrator).
 On 7 May 2018, the Delhi High Court dismissed the injunction.
 The Indian Government appealed the decision and hearings took place from 2018 to 2020, with frequent adjournments.
 In the meantime, Vodafone has undertaken to take no steps advancing the UK BIT pending resolution of the Indian Government’s appeal.
 The Delhi High Court will decide how to deal with these proceedings in light of the Government’s intentions concerning any application to set aside the Dutch BIT in Singapore.
 Vodafone will seek to maintain the UK BIT pending expiry of the three month period for the India Government to make that application.

 Indian regulatory cases

-Adjusted Gross Revenue (‘AGR’) dispute before the Supreme Court of India: VIL and others v Union of India
+Adjusted Gross Revenue (‘AGR’) dispute before the Supreme Court of India: Union of India v Association of Unified Telecom Service Providers of India

 Other cases in the Group